8 MIN READ

-This is an all-time high in credit card debt in Canada, and in 2020, this has worsened.
+Recently we've seen an all-time high in credit card debt in Canada, and in 2021, this has worsened.
 Even before the economic shut-down related to the coronavirus, consumers were using credit cards towards living expenses and essentials, signaling “.”
-It’s no surprise that Canadians with credit card debt are responding: There has been a significant up-tick in consumers checking their own credit profile (a jump of 60%) via bureaus like Equifax and Transunion.
+It’s no surprise that Canadians with credit card debt are responding: there has been a significant up-tick in consumers checking their own credit profile (a jump of 60%) via bureaus like Equifax and Transunion.

 4. Pay in 4?
 Pay monthly?
 Buy now, pay later is the ultimate in flexible payment options.

 Canadians enjoy flexibility and convenience at every stage of their buying journey, millennials in particular.
-Luckily, installment payments can meet this expectation via flexible plans: Bi-weekly, no-interest payments (what is known in the trade as ‘Pay in 4’), or monthly, low-interest payments are both available for merchants to offer customers at checkout.
+Luckily, installment payments can meet this expectation via flexible plans: Biweekly, no-interest payments (Pay in 4), or monthly, low-interest payments are both available for merchants to offer customers at checkout.
 It’s not a one-size-fits-all scenario, but whatever you offer, customers will enjoy the increased choice over how they pay at checkout.

-With a Pay in 4 option, shoppers receive an instant approval and are empowered to make 4 simple bi-weekly payments for their purchases.
-Budget-conscious customers experience relief when they see that this plan is interest-free, automated, and isn’t riddled with hidden fees, and doesn’t impact their credit score.
+With a Pay in 4 option, shoppers receive an instant approval and are empowered to make four simple biweekly payments for their purchases.
+Budget-conscious customers experience relief when they see that this plan is interest-free, automated, isn’t riddled with hidden fees, and doesn’t impact their credit score.
 It’s a popular plan, and it’s clear why.
-With a monthly installment payment option, all they need to do is fill out a short form to get approved, and then make equal monthly payments over time.
+With a monthly installment payment option, all consumers need to do is fill out a short form to get approved, and then make equal monthly payments over time.
 Whether you’re a Samsung or a Sephora, buy now, pay later raises the bar on your customers’ experience.

 But what about channels?
 How can this option appeal to a broader audience?
 Yes: installment payments are flexible in that they are available for both e-commerce and in-store purchases.
 This speaks to our multichannel world, one which accommodates the preferences of wildly different age groups and their preferred shopping habits, namely Millennials and Baby Boomers.
 According to , 68% of Millennials expect omnichannel accessibility when they shop, which means “having an integrated experience that can effortlessly transition their consumer data from smartphone, to laptop, to local store, and back again.”
 But, they also enjoy the personalized experience offered by brick and mortar stores and in-person sales associates.